 Understand sources of risk

-Before you look to improve diversification in your portfolio, consider the common sources of uncertainty and volatility:
+Before you look to adjust diversification in your portfolio, consider these common sources of uncertainty and volatility:

 Mitigate risks with diversification

 Diversification is important in investing because it can help mitigate the risks that uncertainty creates.
 But many investors believe that their portfolios are more diversified than they actually are.
 For example, investors may have both stocks and bonds, which gives them diversity in asset classes.
 However, if an investor’s stocks are concentrated in a small number of industries, risk increases.

 Haworth recommends these diversification strategies, if appropriate for your situation, to potentially mitigate the risks to your investments:

 - Own assets in different industries.
 “Let’s say you happen to own a lot of a technology company,” he says.
 “You really need a diversified exposure around that.”
 Why?
 Because the technology industry behaves differently than other industries — such as energy, healthcare, financial services or consumer staples — under different economic conditions.
 If the economy slows, technology and luxury stocks tend to decline; meanwhile, consumer staples stocks tend to hold steady because of consistent demand.
 If the economy expands, the financial services industry often benefits.

 True diversity comes from owning assets that have the potential to provide different payoffs under different economic conditions.

 - Invest in foreign markets.
 U.S. markets comprise about half of the global stock market in terms of value, so international markets offer another way to diversify the stock portion of a portfolio.

 Just as the returns of one industry typically differ from those of other industries depending on the state of the economy, global markets’ returns often differ from those of the U.S., Haworth explains.
 In addition, the top company in some global industries is based outside the U.S., which means investors who own only American companies could be missing opportunities for both diversification and growth.